archesproject/arches-docs/docs/developing/extending/extensions/functions.rst

 is used to generate the name of the resource, which is used to identify the resource in places such as the search results card, map popup and report title.
 It is also used to generate the resource descriptions displayed in the body of the search results and map popup cards.
+For more information on configuring primary descriptor functions please review: :ref:`define-resource-descriptors`

 The resource descriptors are generated on resource instance save.
 They can also be regenerated for all the resources of a particular type by running the elasticsearch